Death can be difficult to grapple with for people of any age, but it is especially challenging for children to understand.

-11. Gentle Willows: A Story for Children About Dying by Joyce C. Mills
+11. Gentle Willow: A Story for Children About Dying by Joyce C. Mills

 This book is appropriate for several different audiences.
 It can be read to children who have a close relationship with someone who has cancer.
 It is also suitable to read to children with a terminal illness as well.

-There are no religious references in Gentle Willows.
+There are no religious references in Gentle Willow.

 12. Wherever You Are My Love Will Find You by Nancy Tillman